 Further important information, such as the study’s limitations and recommendations, is described clearly.

-- We cross check your in-text citations against your reference list to see if any sources are missing.
+- Crosscheck your in-text citations against your reference list to highlight any missing sources

 How does it work?

-While uploading your document, you can indicate the number of sources and the reference style you are using.
-We take care of the rest.
+When you upload your document, you can indicate the number of sources in your reference list and tell us your reference style.
+We’ll take care of the rest.